 The Roman Gardens

-Located next to the amphitheater, running parallel to the city walls, the Roman garden was not actually a garden during Roman times.
+Located next to the amphitheater, running parallel to the city walls, the Roman Garden was not actually a garden during Roman times.
 It was designed in the 20th century to feature Roman artifacts found throughout the city.

-Free to explore.
+Free to explore!

-The Chester Cathedral can be easily seen from within the city and from the city walls.
+The Chester Cathedral can be easily seen from within the city and from the atop city walls.
 It was originally built in 1092 CE in a Romanesque or Norman style and then in 1250 rebuilt in the Gothic style it’s today (Chester Cathedral).

 By the way, don’t miss the nature gardens and falconry that are attached to the cathedral!

-For those who love architecture and for those who love shopping.
-Unique not only to England, but likely the world!
+They are unique not only to England, but likely the world!
 The original purpose is not clear, but they are covered walkways on the ground level with stairways up to the second.
 Often, the lower level is below ground level and can be accessed by going down a few steps.

-Free to explore.
+Free to explore!

 The gateway it rests on dates back to 1768, while the clock was designed and built in the 1890’s.
-The official opening of the clock on 27 May 1899 was Queen Victoria's 80th birthday.
+The official opening of the clock on May 27, 1899 was Queen Victoria's 80th birthday.

-Free to explore.
+Free to explore!

 Started as a private collection by George Mottershead in 1931, it became a zoo in 1934.
-Mottershead had a vision of opening a zoo without bars.
-The Chester zoo spans 125 acres and is one of the largest zoos in England.
-The zoo is one of the top 15 zoos in the world.
+Mottershead had a vision of opening a zoo without bars and today the Chester zoo spans 125 acres!
+It’s one of the largest zoos in England and one of the top 15 zoos in the world.